 Template EU CR2: Changes in the stock of non-performing loans and advances

-Institutions shall disclose the information referred to in point (f) of Article 442 CRR by following the instructions provided below to complete template EU CR2 which is presented in Annex XV of the EBA IT solutions.
+Institutions shall disclose the information referred to in point (f) of Article 442 CRR by following the instructions provided below to complete template EU CR2 which is presented in Section 8 – ‘Disclosure of credit risk quality’ of Annex I to the Commission Implementing Regulation (EU) 2024/3172.
 Institutions shall explain in the narrative accompanying these templates any material difference between the non-performing values disclosed in each row and the values as if the definition of defaulted in accordance with Article 178 CRR was applied.